synrais/Makita-LXT-Battery-Monitor-Unlocker/README.md

 ** **Optional** ** — A 1 kΩ load resistor may required across the battery's main power terminals (B+ to B−) as some batteries enter a deep sleep state and will not respond on the 1-Wire bus until they detect current draw on the power terminals — toggling ENABLE alone is not sufficient to wake them.
 A 1 kΩ resistor draws enough to reliably trigger the BMS wake-up while remaining cool enough for a standard ¼ W or ½ W resistor.
 Values above ~1.5 kΩ have been found insufficient to wake some batteries.
 Plugging into a Makita charger should also wake a battery from this state.

-Something to note, a battery will accept charge from any DC powersource in any state (Deep-sleep/Error), loading the battery with a 1 kΩ resistor then grounding the enable pin for a moment should make any locked battery output power without clearing errors if the battery is above 8v charge.
+**Something to note**, a battery will accept charge from any DC powersource in any state (Deep-sleep/Error), loading the battery with a 1 kΩ resistor then grounding the enable pin for a moment should make any locked BMS wake up and output power without clearing errors if the battery is above 8v charge.

 ### Pin Assignments